 Did you notice your little one is starting to show some little white teeth?
 And also can’t sleep due to discomfort and pain?
 Between 4 months and 2 years, your baby will be getting a 20 new teeth, so it’s better to learn how to solve your little one’s sleeping problems while teething.

 Often, parents don't notice teething until it disrupts their child's sleep or you start to see teeth coming through, so here are some common symptoms to be aware of early on:

 - Refusing to feed as the tender gums make it harder to nurse

 - Waking up in the night more frequently

 - Low grade fever

-Teething can be so uncomfortable for your baby, and this can lead to sleepless nights, for you as well!
-There is some advice that we can provide to comfort your little one during this period and make sure that it doesn’t affect sleep routine.
+Teething can be so uncomfortable for your baby, and this can lead to sleepless nights for you as well!
+There is some advice that we can provide to comfort your little one during this period and make sure that it doesn’t affect their sleep routine too much.

-Teething objects are great to help minimise your little one’s pain.
-Especially refrigerated or frozen ones can numb their gums with cold.
-You can even turn a frozen washcloth, or toothbrush to a teething toy as well.
+Teething objects are great to help minimise your little one’s pain, especially if they've been frozen or refrigerated to numb their gums.
+You can even turn a frozen washcloth or toothbrush into a teething toy as well.

 It is important that you don’t create new sleeping habits.
-If you try to reinforce a new habit by undoing the old already established one, it might confuse your baby and ruin the old habit.
+If you try to reinforce a new habit by undoing the old already established one, it might confuse your baby and ruin their usual sleep habits.
 Your short-term comforting plan, such as co-sleeping, might generate new expectations and attachments for your little one.